karmab/kcli/README.md

 It started because i switched from ovirt and needed a tool similar to [ovirt.py](https://github.com/karmab/ovirt)

-##  Why should i use this instead of vagrant
+##  Why should i use this instead of vagrant for kvm

 - easy syntax to launch single or multiple vms
 - cloudinit based customization, not over ssh
 - no need of using custom images, the public ones will do
 - spice/vnc consoles and tcp serial ones
+- to be fair, i' ve only tested the code against kvm, so vagrant is a better option if you' re running on virtualbox o vmware fusion

 ## demo